 WITHDRAWAL OF CONSENT

 You may withdraw your consent for the collection, use and/or disclosure of your personal information in our possession or control by submitting a request.
-This may be done by accessing your Mi Account management centre at account.XXXX.com/pass/del.
+This may be done by accessing your Mi Account management centre at account.xiaomi.com/pass/del.
 We will process your request within a reasonable time from when the request was made, and thereafter not collect, use and/or disclose your personal information as per your request.

 Please recognise that your withdrawal of consent could result in certain legal consequences.
-Depending on the extent of your withdrawal of consent for us to process your personal information, it may mean that you will not be able to enjoy XXXX’s products and services.
+Depending on the extent of your withdrawal of consent for us to process your personal information, it may mean that you will not be able to enjoy (1)FEIHUI’s products and services/(2)ZHIRUI/ZHIYI software and services.

 TRANSFER OF PERSONAL INFORMATION OUTSIDE OF YOUR JURISDICTION